Request for Proposals: Facilitation and Core Competency Development Expertise

 - Volume: Phone consultation(s) to review draft and final deliverables as needed.

 Proposals must be submitted via NACHC’s application portal no later than January 24, 2020 at 8:00 pm EST/5:00 pm PST.
 Proposals must be complete in order to be considered.
 Incomplete proposals will not be considered.

 If NACHC selects your proposal, you will be notified no later than February 3, 2020.

 - Name/Description of Organization: specifically state if you are an independent consultant, a corporation applicant or part of a joint proposal with other independent consultants.

-- Capability statement (limit 2 pages) that demonstrates you/your organization’s ability to complete the deliverables as outlined in the “RFP Services Desired Section.”
+- Capability Statement (page limit: 2 pages) that demonstrates you/your organization’s ability to deliver services in the content areas specified, including:

-- Signed statement attesting to the accuracy of this proposal, the accuracy of your organizational capacity statement, and you/your organization’s ability to serve in the required roles in the required time frame in close coordination with lead NACHC staff.
+- Signed statement (see full RFP, linked below) attesting to the accuracy of this proposal, the accuracy of your capability statement, and you/your organization’s ability to deliver the services requested through this RFP.

 Contact Gerrard Jolly for programmatic questions or Emily DeMent for technical questions regarding submission at (301) 347-0400.